 Roman Forum Visitor Information

 Hours: Daily 8:30 am to one hour before sunset; closed January 1, May 1, and December 25.

 Location: Via della Salaria Vecchia, 5/6.
 Metro Colosseo stop (Linea B)

-Admission: Current ticket price is €12 and includes admission to the Colosseum and Palatine Hill.
-Avoid the ticket line by buying Colosseum and Roman Forum tickets online in US dollars through Select Italy.
+Admission: Current ticket price is €12 and includes admission to the Colosseum and Palatine Hill. you can avoid the ticket line by buying Colosseum and Roman Forum tickets in advance.

 Information: Check current hours and prices online or buy tickets online in euro with booking fee.

 You can also visit the Roman Forum using the Roma Pass, a cumulative ticket that provides free or reduced rates for more than 40 attractions and includes free transportation on Rome's buses, subway, and trams.

 The Forum contains many ancient buildings, monuments, and ruins.
 You can pick up a plan of the Forum at the entrance or from any number of kiosks throughout Rome.

 Building in the Forum dates back to as early as the 7th century B.C.
 On the northern end of the Forum near the Capitoline Hill are some of the oldest ruins of the Forum including marble remnants from the Basilica Aemilia (note that a basilica in Roman times was a site of business and money lending); the Curia, where Roman senators assembled; and the Rostra, a platform on which early orators gave speeches, were built in the 5th century B.C.

 By the 1st century B.C., when Rome began its reign over the Mediterranean and large swaths of Europe, numerous constructions went up in the Forum.
 The Temple of Saturn and the Tabularium, the state archives (today accessible via the Capitoline Museums), were both built around 78 B.C.
 Julius Caesar began building the Basilica Julia, meant to be a law court, in 54 B.C.